magento/merchdocs/src/marketing/url-redirect-product-automatic.md

     - Make sure that the **Create Permanent Redirect for old URL** checkbox is selected.
 If not, follow the instructions to [enable automatic redirects]({% link marketing/url-rewrite-configuration.md %}).

-    - Update the **URL Key** as needed, using all lowercase characters and hyphens instead of spaces.
+    - Update the **URL Key** as needed, using all lowercase characters and non-trailing hyphens between these characters instead of spaces.

     ![Product search engine optimization - permanent redirect]({% link marketing/assets/product-search-engine-optimization-create-permanent-redirect.png %}){: .zoom}
     _Create Permanent Redirect for Old URL_